Hurricane Michael October 12, 2018

 Below is the same white oak.
 If a tree uproots next to a sidewalk, curb, irrigation trench, etc. we refer to it as a Straight Line Uprooting.
 What this signifies is that there was little or no anchorage where the straight line occurs.

-looking for white oak acorns from selwyn ave.
+looking for photos of white oak acorns from selwyn ave.